Best Canvas Prints Reviews by PhotographyTalk

 One item that drove me up the wall and back was the mirrored top edge.

 When I saw this, I can’t believe that someone quality controlled this, and allowed this to ship!
+This is not a trait of quality canvas prints!

 In addition, the colors were very warm in their print.
 I found ink rubbed on the corners and an ink smudge on the center bottom of the canvas.